protocubo/vijka/README.md

 statements yet) and you can also save and recall results for multiple (different) runs.

-Development history and future plans
+Implementation details
 --------------------------------------------------------------------------------

-_Vijka_ is entirely coded in Haxe, a open-source cross-platform programming language and toolkit under active development.
+_Vijka_ is entirely coded in [Haxe](http://haxe.org), a open-source cross-platform programming language and toolkit under active development.

 The Haxe programming language is a high-level procedural and object oriented language, with EcmaScript like syntax and that has also inhered a few